cid2rrrr/cid2rrrr.github.io/index.md

 layout: about
 ---

-# About Digable Planet.
+# About Digable Planet
 Hope all is well, I’m **Seung-jae Lee (SJ Lee)**, aka **DJ Cooky**.

 Rather than inventing something entirely new, I focus on reinterpreting existing elements from a fresh perspective, recreating them in the process.
 Through this, I aim to bridge the past, present, and future.

-DJ Cooky crafts music through **"alchemy shaped by respect"** while SJ Lee emphasizes **"joy over performance"** in research.
+DJ Cooky crafts music through **"alchemy shaped by respect"**
+while SJ Lee emphasizes **"joy over performance"** in research.

 In the realm of music, my goal is to create harmony between people and artificial intelligence, forming a unified whole.
 By separating the identities of the musician and the researcher, I seek to merge them into one through the creation of **Digable Planet**.

 <br/>